Marurui

 Marurui is a neighbourhood in the city of Nairobi.
 Located in the larger Kasarani area, it is approximately 10 km northeast of the central business district of Nairobi.

 Overview

-The estate is believed to have got its name from a medical plant know as Olmaroroi by the Maasai.
+The estate is believed to have got its name from a medical plant known as Olmaroroi by the Maasai.
 The neighbourhood is zoned as a low-density residential suburb with single-family homes.
 Marurui hosts the high-income, middle-income to some low-income residents.
 The neighbourhood contains the slum of Gathara (known as Jua Kali by its residents).

 The neighbourhood is bordered by Garden Estate, Thome, Roysambu, Kasarani and Mirema.